 Pinch of asafoetida

-3. Grind (crush) peanuts, chilies and garlic using mortar and pestle (traditional method) or using chopper.
+3. Grind (crush) the above mixture and salt (as needed) using mortar and pestle (traditional method) or using chopper.
 You need coarse paste.
 I chopped finely using big knife.
 It was perfect rustic texture.

 if you like it spicy, add few hot chilies.
 You can skip peanuts if someone is allergic to it.
+You can also add sesame seeds if you like.
 Do try for sure.

 Please comment below and let me know if you try.

-Also, check out Gujarati thecho prepared using raw mango.
+Also, check out sweet and sour Gujarati thecho prepared using raw mango.

 Thank you for visiting.
 Until next time!

 You can follow me on social media using any of the link below.